 There is a vacant position at the Department of Sociology and Human Geography for a research fellow (SKO 1017) in Human Geography.
 The position is for a period of up to three years without compulsory work or four years with 25% compulsory work (primarily teaching).

-Applicants must have a master’s degree/second-level degree (120 ECTS) in Human Geography.
-Candidates from other disciplinary backgrounds who wish to apply must demonstrate in their application letter that their educational background, master’s thesis and project proposal fall within the scope of Human Geography.
+We are seeking candidates with the potential to contribute to the development of Human Geography as a discipline.
+Applicants must have a master’s degree/second-level degree in Human Geography or equivalent.
+Candidates are expected to demonstrate through their application letter and project proposal how they will contribute to the development of Human Geography at the department.
 The Master’s degree must include a thesis of at least 30 ECTS.
-Applicants must have a minimum grade B (ECTS grading scale) or equivalent.
+Applicants must have a minimum Grade B (ECTS grading scale) or equivalent.
 The master’s thesis must have been submitted before the application deadline.
 A prerequisite for taking up the position is the successful completion of a master’s degree.
-Residence in Norway is expected, but PhD fellows are also encouraged to spend time abroad during the fellowship period.

 The position requires that the person who is hired participates in the Faculty of Social Sciences’ organised research education programme (PhD programme) and that the work results in a doctorate in Human Geography.
-The person who is hired will automatically be admitted to the PhD programme, please see the Faculty of Social Sciences` web site.
+The person who is hired will automatically be admitted to the PhD programme.
+Residence in Norway is expected, but PhD fellows are also encouraged to spend time abroad during the fellowship period.

 The hiring process will include an interview.
 In addition to an overall evaluation of the applicant’s grades, particular emphasis will be placed on the quality of the project proposal and the master’s thesis as well as the applicant’s personal prerequisites to carry out the project.

 The final hiring decision is the responsibility of the Department Board.
 The length of the employment period will be based on a consideration of the Department’s budget situation.
 In addition, teaching needs and the overall qualifications of the successful candidate will be taken into consideration.